-(H) Written documentation is present in Ecology files that describes what hazardous substances remain on site, where they are located, and the long-term monitoring and maintenance obligations at the site.
+(viii) Written documentation is present in ecology files that describes what hazardous substances remain on site, where they are located, and the long-term monitoring and maintenance obligations at the site.

 (6) Petitions for removing a site from the list.
-A site owner, operator, or potentially liable person may petition Ecology to remove a site from the contaminated sites list.
+A site owner, operator, or potentially liable person may petition ecology to remove a site from the contaminated sites list if ecology has not removed the site from the list under subsection (5) of this section.

 (a) Content.
 A petition must be in writing and include the following:

-(i) For claims the listing of the site is erroneous under subsection (4)(a) of this section, sufficient documentation of investigations to demonstrate to Ecology’s satisfaction that the listing is erroneous;
+(i) For claims the listing of the site is erroneous, sufficient documentation of investigations to demonstrate to ecology’s satisfaction that the listing is erroneous;

-(ii) For claims based on an independent remedial action, a written opinion from Ecology under WAC 173-340-515(5), or PLIA under chapter 374-80 WAC, that no further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section; or
+(ii) For claims based on independent remedial action, a written opinion from ecology or PLIA that no further remedial action is necessary at the site to meet the criteria in subsection (5) of this section.
+A person may request such an opinion from ecology under WAC 173-340-515(5) or from PLIA under chapter 374-80 WAC, as applicable; or

-(iii) For claims based on an Ecology-supervised or Ecology-conducted remedial action, sufficient documentation of remedial actions, including investigations, cleanup actions, and compliance monitoring, to demonstrate to Ecology's satisfaction that no further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section.
+(iii) For claims based on ecology-supervised or ecology-conducted remedial action, sufficient documentation of remedial actions, including investigations, feasibility studies, interim actions, cleanup actions, and compliance monitoring, to demonstrate to ecology's satisfaction that no further remedial action is necessary at the site to meet the criteria in subsection (5) of this section.

 (b) Response.
-Ecology will review the petition.
-However, the timing of Ecology’s review is at its discretion and as resources permit.
-Unless Ecology determines the listing is erroneous, Ecology may collect from the petitioner all costs incurred by Ecology in reviewing the petition and, as applicable, providing for public participation under subsection (6) of this subsection.
+Ecology will review the petition as resources permit.
+Unless ecology determines that the listing is erroneous or that the site meets the criteria in subsection (5) of this section, ecology may collect from the petitioner all costs incurred by ecology in reviewing the petition.
 Ecology may require a deposit in advance of reviewing the petition.

 (7) Public participation when removing a site from the list.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will provide public notice in accordance with WAC 173-340-600(17) before removing a site from the contaminated sites list.
+For an ecology-conducted or ecology-supervised remedial action, ecology will provide public notice in accordance with WAC 173-340-600(17) before removing a site from the contaminated sites list.
+Ecology may recover the costs of providing such public participation in accordance with WAC 173-340-550.

-(8) Re-listing of sites.
-Ecology may re-list a site on the contaminated sites list that it previously removed from the list if Ecology or PLIA determines further remedial action is necessary at the site to meet the criteria in subsection (5)(b) of this section.
+(8) Relisting of sites.
+Ecology may relist a site on the contaminated sites list that it previously removed from the list if ecology or PLIA determines further remedial action is necessary at the site to meet the criteria in subsection (5) of this section.

 (9) Notification.

-(a) Ecology will make the contaminated sites list and the current list of remedial action status categories publicly available on Ecology’s website.
+(a) Ecology will make the contaminated sites list and the current list of remedial action status categories publicly available on ecology’s website.

-(b) Ecology will make a site’s current remedial action status publicly available on Ecology’s website under WAC 173-340-600(5).
+(b) Ecology will make a site’s current listing and remedial action status publicly available on ecology’s website under WAC 173-340-600(5).

-(c) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon:
+(c) If requested, ecology will notify a person electronically under WAC 173-340-600(6) upon:

 (i) Any change in a site’s remedial action status;